Oxygen mask

 An oxygen mask is a mask that provides a method to transfer breathing oxygen gas from a storage tank to the lungs.
 Oxygen masks may cover only the nose and mouth (oral nasal mask) or the entire face (full-face mask).
 They may be made of plastic, silicone, or rubber.

 In certain circumstances, oxygen may be delivered via a nasal cannula instead of a mask.

 Medical plastic oxygen masks

 Examples of medical plastic oxygen masks

 Medical plastic oxygen masks are used primarily by medical care providers for oxygen therapy because they are disposable and so reduce cleaning costs and infection risks.
-Mask design can determine accuracy of oxygen delivered with many various medical situations requiring treatment with oxygen.
+Mask design can determine accuracy of oxygen delivered in various medical situations requiring oxygen therapy.